Teach A Class

 • Audience: Chances are, you know your audience as well as, or better than, we do.
 Keep them in mind when creating the class and recruit them when the time comes.
 (Think: coworkers, friends, students, clients)

-• Payment: Class fees are typically $10/hr for students.
-Material costs are taken out first, then Vector Space and the instructor split the remaining income.
-Example: for a typical 20 hour class with 5 students, total income = $1,000.
-If materials cost $200, then instructor will make $400 and $400 will go to Vector Space.
+• Payment: Class fees are typically ~$15/hr for students.
+Material costs and consumables are taken into consideration, and both the instructor and the makerspace are then paid $25-30/hr for the class.
 (Instructors are always welcome to waive their pay as a donation to Vector Space.)

 • We can help!
 We can connect you with people and ideas to help you get started or to put the finishing touches on your class.
 And ask around, we have a great community of makers and teachers!